 Tension-type headaches are rarely severe and usually do not interfere with daily activities.

-Unlike migraine headaches, tension-type headaches are not accompanied by nausea and vomiting and are not made worse by physical activity, light, sounds, or odors.
+Unlike migraine headaches Migraines A migraine headache is typically a pulsating or throbbing pain that ranges from moderate to severe.
+It can affect one or both sides of the head.
+It is often worsened by physical activity, light... read more , tension-type headaches are not accompanied by nausea and vomiting and are not made worse by physical activity, light, sounds, or odors.

 Some mild migraines resemble tension-type headaches.

-The diagnosis is based on the person’s description of the headache and the results of a physical examination.
+The diagnosis of tension-type headaches is based on the person’s description of the headache and the results of a physical examination.
 Doctors ask the person about problems that may trigger the headaches.

 No specific procedures can confirm the diagnosis.
-Sometimes computed tomography (CT) or magnetic resonance imaging (MRI) of the head is done to rule out other disorders that may be causing the headache, particularly if headaches have developed recently.
+Sometimes magnetic resonance imaging (MRI) of the head is done to rule out other disorders that may be causing the headache, particularly if headaches have developed recently.

 For some people, caffeine, an ingredient of some headache preparations, enhances the effect of analgesics.
-However, overuse of analgesics, caffeine (in headache preparations or caffeinated beverages), triptans, or opioids can lead to daily headaches.
-Such headaches, called medication overuse headaches, can be present when a person awakens in the morning.
-Headaches can also worsen or occur when the drugs being used to treat the headache are suddenly stopped.
-Thus, people need to work closely with their doctor to change the drugs and to use behavioral and psychologic interventions when possible.
+However, overuse of analgesics or caffeine (in headache preparations or caffeinated beverages) can lead to daily headaches.
+Such headaches, called medication overuse headaches Medication Overuse Headache A medication overuse (rebound) headache occurs when people who take too many headache medications have a headache for more than 15 days a month for more than 3 months.
+Medication overuse headache... read more , can be present when a person awakens in the morning.
+Headaches can also worsen or occur when the medications being used to treat the headache are suddenly stopped.
+Thus, people need to work closely with their doctor to change the medications and to use behavioral and psychologic interventions when possible.

-Behavioral and psychologic interventions are often effective, especially when drugs are also used.
+Behavioral and psychologic interventions are often effective, especially when medications are also used.
 These interventions include relaxation and stress management techniques.